Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 As we discussed earlier, we can perform tasks like this (ones that allow custom classes to interact with the Python interpreter in an intuitive way) by using magic methods.
 In this case we're going the need the `__len__()` method ([here](https://docs.python.org/2/reference/datamodel.html#object.__len__) are the docs).

-While it might seem intuitive that Python should be able to figure out that you want the size of the set stored on instances of your class if you were to pass one of those instances to the `len()` function, how does it know how long a list or a dictionary is??
+It might seem intuitive that Python should be able to figure out that you want the size of the set stored on instances of your class if you were to pass one of those instances to the `len()` function; it knows how long a list or a dictionary is??
 Remember, it's because those classes implement a specific version of the `__len__()` method so that when an instance of those classes are passed to `len()`, Python knows how to find the "length".

 What do we want to return from the `ReportCreator`'s `__len__()` method, then?
 We want to return the size of the vocabulary set.
 To get that, we need to call `len()`!
 This might seem a little self-defining/cyclic in it's logic.
 Note, however, that if we call `len(self.vocabulary)`, Python knows how to find the length of the set.
 If we return that value from `__len__()`, then, we extend that functionality to apply to instances of our class.